-This cooker must be installed in accordance with the relevant instructions in this booklet, with the relevant national and local regulations, and with the local electricity supply companies' requirements.

-The appliance must be installed in accordance with the regulations in force and only in a well ventilated space.

-Read the instructions before installing or using this appliance.
+- This cooker must be installed in accordance with the relevant instructions in this booklet, with the relevant national and local regulations, and with the local electricity supply companies' requirements. - The appliance must be installed in accordance with the regulations in force and only in a well ventilated space. - Read these instructions before installing or using the appliance. - This appliance is designed for domestic cooking only.
+Use for any other purpose could invalidate any warranty or liability claim.